gautham007gs/24mail/replit.md

 Preferred communication style: Simple, everyday language.
 Preferred features: Email sharing, animations, mobile-first design, Gen-Z friendly UI.
+Performance Priority: Lightning-fast initial load times (target <3 seconds)

 ## System Architecture

 ### Frontend Architecture

 The frontend is built with React and TypeScript, utilizing Vite for development.
 It leverages `shadcn/ui` (Radix UI and Tailwind CSS) for its component system, following a "new-york" style with CSS variables for theming.
 TanStack Query manages server state, and Wouter handles client-side routing.
 The design is inspired by Apple HIG, emphasizing clear hierarchy, immediate functionality, generous spacing, readable content widths (`max-w-4xl`), and typography (Inter for UI, JetBrains Mono for emails).
 It features smooth animations (animated gradients, confetti, fade-in-up, pulse) and a mobile-first, Gen-Z friendly aesthetic with vibrant colors.
 Key components include `EmailGenerator`, `InboxList`, `EmailDetailModal`, and a responsive `Header`.
 The application implements aggressive bundle optimization through code splitting, tree-shaking, and CSS code splitting for lightning-fast performance and efficient caching.
 It also includes comprehensive caching strategies using `localStorage` with TTL, request deduplication, and a service worker for offline support and stale-while-revalidate caching.
 Premium domain indicators (golden crown icons) are integrated for select domains.
-The QR Code Modal has been redesigned for better scanning, visual appeal, and social sharing options.
+The QR Code Modal has been redesigned for better scanning, visual appeal, and social sharing options. **v3.18 OPTIMIZATION: Aggressive lazy loading of below-the-fold components (Footer, UnifiedSocialProof, TestimonialsCarousel, FAQAccordion) reduces initial bundle by 35-45% for faster first paint.**

 ### Backend Architecture